huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_rabbitmq_instance.md

   and special characters (`~!@#$%^&*()-_=+\\|[{}]:'",<.>/?).
   Changing this creates a new instance resource.

-* `storage_space` - (Optional, Int, ForceNew) Specifies the message storage space, unit is GB.
+* `storage_space` - (Optional, Int) Specifies the message storage space, unit is GB.
   It is required when creating a instance with `flavor_id`.
 Value range:
   + Single-node RabbitMQ instance: 100–90,000 GB
   + Cluster RabbitMQ instance: 100 GB x number of nodes to 90,000 GB, 200 GB x number of nodes to 90,000 GB, and 300 GB x number of nodes to 90,000 GB

   The storage capacity of the product used by default.
-Changing this creates a new instance resource.

 * `description` - (Optional, String) Specifies the description of the DMS RabbitMQ instance.
   It is a character string containing not more than 1,024 characters.